May We Recommend…

 As far as I can tell, your price is not affected by whether you use these links or not.
 Further, I do not receive a percentage of the price, I simply receive a pre-determined, set fee only if you purchase from these links.

-I like these harnesses because there is the ability to attach your leash either on the dog’s chest or on his back.
+I like these harnesses because of the ability to attach your leash either on the dog’s chest or on his back.
 Also, there are plenty of adjustment points to get the best fit for your dog.

 For large dogs, I recommend the following 15-foot, 1-inch wide leash: